 Stephanie Farrall and Lyndsay Farrall were appointed Friends' School Co-Principals in 1989.
-Following Stephanie Farrall's resignation in 2000, Lyndsay Farrall took on the role of Principal.
+Following Stephanie Farrall's resignation in 2000 due to ill health, Lyndsay Farrall took on the role of Principal.
 During the Farrall years the School's enrolment grew to over 1000 students and weekly Gatherings were reintroduced.
-A building and refurbishment program was undertaken and new facilities including a Before and After School Care Centre, Friends Health & Fitness, and Robey and Walker House residential accommodations were established.
-Curricular developments included the introduction of Chinese language classes, the International Baccalaureate Diploma and Vocational Studies for Years 11 - 12.
+A building and refurbishment program was undertaken and new facilities including a Before and After School Care Centre, a Health and Fitness Centre, and Robey and Walker House residential accommodations were established.
+Curricular developments included the introduction of Chinese classes, the International Baccalaureate Diploma and Vocational Studies for Years 11 - 12.

-John Green took up the position of Principal of The Friends' School in 2002.
-During his tenure the School continued to grow, passing 1300 enrolments, and maintain its position as a fine academic institution.
-The International Baccalaureate Diploma and Primary Years Programmes were consolidated and the School saw large improvements in its technology and infrastructure, including the purchase of Far South, an outdoor education centre near Dover, the building of an Early Years Centre and an assembly hall known as The Farrall Centre.
+John Green took up the position of Principal of The Friends' School in mid 2002.
+During his tenure the School continued to grow and maintain its position as a fine academic institution.
+The International Baccalaureate Diploma and Primary Years Programmes were consolidated and the School saw large improvements in its technology and infrastructure, including the purchase of Far South, an outdoor education centre near Dover, the building of an Early Years Centre and an Assembly Hall known as The Farrall Centre.

-John Green completed his appointment at The Friends' School at the end of 2012 and new Principal, Nelson File, took up the role in January 2013.
+John Green completed his appointment at The Friends' School at the end of 2012 and Nelson File took up the role in January 2013.
 Nelson File continues the line of Quaker Principals of The Friends' School.